 near Alachua in Alachua County, Florida — The American South (South Atlantic)

-Erected 2007 by The Alachua County Historical Commission and the Florida Department of State.
-(Marker Number F-597.)
+Erected 1989 by Alachua County Historical Commission in Cooperation with the Florida Department of State.
+(Marker Number F-325.)